katcipis/qconsp15/notes/intro-spark.md

 * Changes like multicores, more memory, SSD, faster networking changed the game.
 * Spark tries to leverage these changes with a graph streaming model.
 * MapReduce is hard to understand (hive, pig and other frameworks try to make it easier).
+* MapReduce programming model is very narrow (again that is why a lot of frameworks works on top of it).
 * Hadoop has synchronization barriers (reduce/merge phase), Spark avoids this by giving you control of checkpoints.
-* Runs native Python, you have to provision the container with libraries, but it does not run on the JVM (no indirection).
+* Sparks runs the native language (Scala, Java and Python), you have to provision the container with libraries, but it does not run on the JVM (no indirection).

 I understood that Spark provides a more flexible programming model.
 You are not constrained by map / reduce phases.